Ashendy/AI-Facial-Detection/README.md

 ### Repository Structure

 You are in the README.md.
 Main.ipynb contains the jupyter notebook that explains the data science steps for you to replicate.
-'Slides.pdf' contains our google slides presentation.
-In 'data' you will be able to see the dataset we worked with.
+'Slides.pdf' contains the Canva presentation.
+In 'data' you will be able to see the dataset I worked with.
 Likewise, 'Images' will contain images used in this 'README.md' generated from code and as well as from the web.

 ```
 ├── README.md                           <- The top-level README